kevinsogo/compgen/docs/src/CONTEST.md

 Interactive problem support to come soon.
 (For now, you can still do it, but you'll have to manually set up the run and compare commands yourself, so KompGen saves you 80% of the work.)

-It may happen that DOMjudge doesn't accept some problem because or large test data.
+It may happen that DOMjudge doesn't accept some problem because of large test data.
 In this case, please follow the ["Fine tuning server settings"](https://www.domjudge.org/docs/admin-manual.pdf) section of the [DOMjudge admin manual](https://www.domjudge.org/docs/admin-manual.pdf) to change MySQL settings. `max_allowed_packet` is the most relevant, although you may want to adjust the others as well just to be sure.